 An inventory of all critical equipment used in DNA testing will be maintained according to laboratory policy as outlined in the QOM.
+Critical instruments shall be performance checked annually and following repair or service.

 Instruments or equipment that require calibration or performance testing prior to use and periodically thereafter are critical as they may affect DNA testing.
+Critical instruments include: